 Before you run the pod deployment wizard, verify that your environment satisfies these prerequisites.
 You must have the following items so that you can provide the requested values in the pod deployment wizard and proceed through the wizard.

 - Successful pod deployment requires that none of the Microsoft Azure Policies that you or your IT team have set in your Microsoft Azure environment block, deny, or restrict creation of the pod's components.
 Also you must verify that your Microsoft Azure Policies Built-in Policy definitions do not block, deny, or restrict creation of the pod's components.
 As two examples of items that must be allowed, you and your IT team must verify that none of your Microsoft Azure Policies block, deny, or restrict creation of components on Azure storage account and must verify that your Microsoft Azure Policies allow resourceType of Microsoft.MarketplaceOrdering/*.
 The pod deployment process relies on accepting Azure Marketplace offers from VMware's vmware-inc publisherID.
 For information about Azure Policies, see the Azure Policy documentation.
 For information about how the service uses the Microsoft.MarketplaceOrdering/* resource type, see When Your IT or Security Organization Has Restrictions on Use of Azure Marketplace Offers or Marketplace Ordering.

 - The pod deployer requires that your Azure storage account allow for the deployer to create the Azure StorageV2 account type in the pod's resource group in the subscription.
 This storage account is used for the pod's App Volumes features.
-During the pod deployment process, ensure that your Microsoft Azure Policies do not restrict or deny the creation of content requiring the Azure StorageV1 account type.
+During the pod deployment process, ensure that your Microsoft Azure Policies do not restrict or deny the creation of content requiring the Azure StorageV1 and StorageV2 account types.

 - All cloud-connected pods must have line-of-sight to the same set of Active Directory domains at the time you deploy those pods.